Women's club movement in the United States: Education

 Women's clubs were noted for promoting educational efforts around the country by their contemporaries.
 Putting women onto school boards was part of many women's club agendas in the late 1800s and early 1900s.
 Women's groups also influenced discussions about classroom size; the Chicago Woman's City Club asking that there be no more than thirty children per class.
 Chicago clubs also helped sponsor school lunches for students.
 Clubwomen have also protested cuts in teacher's salaries.
 Black women's clubs worked to create educational opportunities for their communities when these areas were ignored by white people.

 Kindergartens and nursery schools in the United States were the creation of women's clubs.
 The first nursery school in the United States was created through women's clubs and club members in Chicago.
 The Woman's Club of El Paso started the first kindergarten in the state of Texas in 1893.
 Women's clubs were often involved with creating schools for delinquent boys and girls.
 The Texas Association of Women's Clubs (TAWC) worked for several decades to create what would later become the Crockett State School which was originally meant to help "delinquent" black girls.

 Women's clubs were involved in vocational training and pushing for additional educational options for all young people.
 The Woman's City Club worked with the Chicago Woman's Club and the Association of Collegiate Alumnae to create a Bureau of Vocational Supervision which could take a "personal interest in schoolchildren, working directly to place them in appropriate jobs when they left school".
 The Bureau also created scholarships for needy students.
 The Chicago Woman's Club raised $40,000 to create an industrial school for boys in Glenwood, Illinois.
-Hester C. Jeffrey established woman's clubs which helped raise the funds for young black women to take classes at what would later become the Rochester Institute of Technology.
+Hester C. Jeffrey established women's clubs which helped raise the funds for young black women to take classes at what would later become the Rochester Institute of Technology.
 Clubs, like the Chicago Woman's Club, taught the blind and provided job skills.

 Many women's clubs believed that compulsory education for young people would help solve many child labor issues.
 In Chicago, the Woman's City Club worked with other clubs in order to help students stay in school past age 14.
 The Illinois Collegiate Alumnae association helped the government draw up a law in 1897 to ensure that children between the ages of seven and fourteen were in school for sixteen weeks of the year.

 Women's clubs helped support and influence the creation of higher education.
 The Texas Federation of Women's Clubs "was a significant force behind the establishment of Texas Woman's University."
 Women's clubs helped raise money for new college buildings.
 Other clubs created scholarship funds for their communities.
 These organizations also helped produce research showing that higher education benefited women.
 Women's clubs today continue to sponsor scholarships for higher education.